-Rustoleum is a paint that is nearly a century old.
+Rustoleum is a well-known paint brand that’s nearly a century old.
 It has become quite popular over time for its rust-proofing capabilities.

-Today, many metal surfaces ranging from ships to roofs to equipment to vehicles and more are covered in Rustoleum paint.
+Today, many metal surfaces ranging from ships to roofs to equipment to vehicles, and more are covered in Rustoleum spray paint.

 What is Rustoleum Paint?

-Rust-Oleum paint is a product that was invented by Robert Fergusson in 1921.
+Rust-Oleum paint is a product that Robert Fergusson invented in 1921.

 A sea captain by trade, he noticed that when fish oil was spilled on the rusted metal deck of his boat, the rust did not spread.

-At first, he mixed whale oil with paint to achieve the desired results, but over time the formula changed considerably.
+At first, he mixed whale oil with paint to achieve the desired results, but the formula changed considerably over time.

 What Type of Paint is Rustoleum?

-It is also number one in terms of the professional, specialty, and decorative segments of the paint industry.
+This multipurpose paint stands number one in terms of the paint industry’s professional, specialty, and decorative segments.

-Until 1994 Rustoleum was a family-owned company, but now it is part of RPM International Inc.
+Until 1994 Rustoleum was a family-owned company, but now it’s part of RPM International Inc.

-The success of the company starts with its remarkable product, but it also continues with the different ways the product is packaged.
+The company’s success starts with its remarkable product, but it also continues with the different ways it is packaged.

-So popular is Rustoleum that people use the paint for larger projects that use a spray gun.
+So popular is Rustoleum that people use the paint even for larger projects that use a spray gun like Wagner.

 Steps for Thinning Rustoleum Paint for Spraying

-Rustoleum comes in spray cans, which is fine for small to medium-size surfaces.
+Rust-Oleum comes in spray cans, which work fine for small to medium-sized surfaces.

-However, if you want to paint something large such as a vehicle, tractor, or other equipment, you are better off purchasing Rustoleum in a paint can and thinning it with mineral spirits before using your own spray gun.
+However, if you want to paint something large (such as a furniture set, vehicle, tractor, or other industrial equipment), you are better off purchasing Rustoleum in a paint container and thinning it with proper solvent before using your spray gun.

-Once you are ready, all you need to follow the 3 easy steps;
+Once you are ready, all you need to follow the three easy steps;

-Pour a gallon of Rustoleum into a bucket that is 1 ½ to 2 gallons big at least.
+Pour a gallon of Rustoleum into a bucket that’s at least 1 ½ to 2 gallons big.
 This is because you’ll need to stir the paint.

-Next, pour about 6 ½ ounces of acetone into the bucket and start mixing with a wooden stick.
+Next, pour about 6 ½ ounces of acetone into the bucket and mix with a wooden stick.

-Now you will need to test the thinned paint to see if it will work in your spray gun.
-You can use a viscometer which will measure the viscosity of the paint.
-Or, you can simply add a small amount of paint to the spray gun and test it on an unwanted surface, such as scrap metal.
+Before you spray, it’s good to test the thinned paint to see if it works correctly in your spray gun.

+If needed, use a viscometer to measure the paint’s viscosity.
+Or, add a small amount of paint to the spray gun and test it on an unwanted surface, such as scrap metal.

-Once you have reached the desired viscosity, you can now fully load the spray gun and start applying the paint.
+Once you have reached the desired viscosity, fully load your airless sprayer and start applying the paint.

-Be sure to follow the instructions on the spray gun, wear the appropriate protection, and hold the gun at enough of a distance to cover a decent-size area while still being close enough to add a good layer of paint.
+Be sure to follow the instructions on the spray gun, wear the appropriate protection, and hold the gun at enough distance to cover a decent-sized area while still being close enough to add a good layer of paint.

 The bottom line

-Thinning Rust-Oleum paint is no rocket science if you know the right process and the right kind of products to use.
+Thinning Rust-Oleum paints like Tremclad is no rocket science if you know the process and the right kind of products to use.

-No matter you are mixing Rustoleum paint colors or using a single one, just follow the above guidelines
+No matter whether you are mixing Rustoleum paint colors or using a single one, follow the above guidelines.

-Hopefully, these will help complete your task very easily without wasting your paint, thinning agents, and energy.
+Hopefully, these will help you complete your task quickly without wasting your paint, thinning agents, and energy.